Ben & Jerry's Sells Its Distinctive Ice Cream All Around the World

 “Guided by our Core Values, we seek in all we do, at every level of our business, to advance human rights and dignity, support social and economic justice for historically marginalized communities, and protect and restore the Earth's natural systems,” the website states.

 Even as far back as 2012, fans of the brand have urged the company to end its ties with the Israel operations.
 The organization Vermonters for a Just Peace in Palestine/Israel (VTJP) has led the charge.
-However, the group didn't support Ben & Jerry’s recent announcement about ending sales in occupied Palestine.
+However, the group didn't support Ben & Jerry’s announcement about ending sales in occupied Palestine.
 The action doesn’t go far enough, according to VTJP members.

 "By maintaining a presence in Israel, Ben & Jerry's continues to be complicit in the killing, imprisonment and dispossession of Palestinian people and the flaunting of international law.
 Israel destroys lives and property in the lands it occupies by force," said VTJP member Kathy Shapiro in a statement.